0xInfection/Awesome-WAF/README.md

 # Awesome WAF [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg "Awesome")](https://github.com/0xinfection/awesome-waf)
-> Everything about web application firewalls (WAFs). 🔥
+> Everything about web application firewalls (WAFs) from a security perspective. 🔥
 >
 > __Foreword:__ This was originally my own collection on WAFs.
 I am open-sourcing it in the hope that it will be useful for pentesters and researchers out there.
 You might want to keep this repo on a watch, since it will be updated regularly.
 "The community just learns from each other." __#SharingisCaring__

 ![Main Logo](images/how-wafs-work.png 'How wafs work')

-__A Concise Definition:__ A web application firewall is a security policy enforcement point positioned between a web application and the client endpoint.
+__A Concise Definition:__ A firewall is a security policy enforcement point positioned between a web application and the client endpoint.
 This functionality can be implemented in software or hardware, running in an appliance device, or in a typical server running a common operating system.
 It may be a stand-alone device or integrated into other network components. *(Source: [PCI DSS IS 6.6](https://www.pcisecuritystandards.org/documents/information_supplement_6.6.pdf))*

+A web-application firewall sits between a user and a webapp and is tasked to prevent any malicious activity from reaching the webapp.
+A WAF either filters out the malicious part of the request or just simply blocks it.

 Feel free to [contribute](CONTRIBUTING.md).